Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

 - today, half the energy we use is wasted because we have inefficient systems.

 And it is not just technology.
-Insects have more protein than any other meat and are lauded as an environment-friendly way to feed a growing population.
+Insects have more protein than any other meat.
+They are lauded as an environment-friendly way to feed a growing population.
 Already, over 2 billion people worldwide consume insects on a regular basis for a source of protein.

 From learning to doing